Testing Shell Commands with the Crystal CLI

 class itself.
 This results in the following code for the main program:

-Actual Testing
+Actual Testing#actual-testing

 Great!
 We've got some skeletons and something that works for our main program.
 Now let’s write some specs.
 The first step is to add a method to the spec/spec_helper.cr